 Chester established a workhouse in 1575 when in a building just outside the Northgate near the quarry in the Gorse Stacks was converted for this purpose.
 In October 1691, the churchwardens of St. Olave's parish requested the lease of land on which to build 'conveniencys' in order to set the poor to work.

 Following the Workhouse Test Act of 1723, several parish workhouses were set up in Chester.
-St John the Baptist opened one in 1724, and there was one at Handbridge, in the parish of St Mary's-on-the Hill.
+St John the Baptist opened one in 1724, and by 1730 there was one at Handbridge, in the parish of St Mary's-on-the Hill.
 Another existed in St Oswald's parish and, in 1751, Chester Cathedral opened its own poor-house.
 In 1757, a House of Industry for use by all the city's poor was opened on Kitchen Street at the north-west corner of the Roodee.

 In 1761, Chester formed an incorporation of parishes (Holy Trinity, St Bridget, St John the Baptist, St Martin, St Mary on the Hill, St Michael, St Olave, St Oswald, and St Peter) under a local Act of Parliament which gave it greater freedom in the management of the city's poor relief.
 The incorporation was governed by the mayor, recorder, justices of the peace, and seventy-four other guardians.
 The Act also gave control of the Roodee workhouse for a period of 99 years.